SergeoLacruz/inventree-supplier-panel/README.md

 ### Missing DigiKey features
 Digikey allows more features like customer ID and list owners.
 These are not implemented so far.
 The plugin supports just a single Digikey organization and user.
-Some APIs require a createdBy value to be set. xxxx works fine so far.

 ### https Callback
 The OAuto callback setting in your Digikey WEB account allows only https. http is not allowed.